owenvoke/shlink-cli/README.md

 # shlink-cli

-An unofficial [Shlink](https://shlink.io/) cli rest client for creating/managing a Shlink server via its API, and the command line.
+An unofficial [Shlink](https://shlink.io) CLI REST client for creating/managing a Shlink server via its API, and the command line.

 ## Usage